tribblix/tribblix-build/illumos/README.md

 The gfx-drm pieces now live in a separate github repo.
 These need to be built separately and then combined with the bits you created from the gate builds.
 See gfx-drm.txt for details.

-Patches no longer required:

-0003-5709-Add-binary-compatibility-with-Solaris-10-update.patch
-has been integrated into the gate.